Yohann76/graphic-representation-realt/Docs/Tasks.md

 ## TODO LIST (V1)

 ## Graphics :
-- % make graphic by country USA , Panama (with property address, where is country?) (use openstreet api with coordinate data?)
 - % add composition on wallet fee/construction/value asset property/renovation

 Check that the data is correct in relation to the portfolio in $ and not in relation to the number of houses.